 Physically, Simons is likely helped by his relatively low centre of gravity as he has got an impressive ability to turn on the ball and keep opposition defenders guessing with regard to his movement in possession.

 The little Dutch maestro made 6 appearances last season for PSG and 7 overall in 2 years, which says it all why he left the capital club for PSV this summer.
 Simons has begun his life in the Netherlands in some style.
-Xavi Simons already has four goals and two assists in two games as Ruud van Nistelrooy-led PSV have surged to the top of the table.
+Xavi Simons already has seven goals and three assists in all competitions as Ruud van Nistelrooy-led PSV have surged to the top of the table.

 View this post on Instagram